dag/relvlast/docs/index.rst

     library for implementing decorators that are activated by scanning.
     This allows decorators to be reusable and decoupled from applications without the use of a global registry.

+  Babel
+    `Babel <http://babel.edgewall.org/>`_ is a toolkit for
+    internationalizing Python applications and includes a system for extracting translation messages and a repository of locale data.

   Logbook
     `Logbook <http://packages.python.org/Logbook/>`_ is a modern logging